What is a branded parasol?

 Buying checklist

-- Is the layout tight or open?
+- Is your layout open or more restricted?

 - How portable does it need to be?